Skip to main content

 When to use it?

-When you are wanting fresh thinking (Cows’ stomachs provide a blueprint for low-cost wastewater treatment), a competitive edge (Bioluminescent plants and trees being developed to replace electric streetlights); or a system-change (Ant behaviour solves utilisation problems in freight logistics).
+When you are wanting fresh thinking (e.g. cows’ stomachs providing a blueprint for low-cost wastewater treatment), a sustainable competitive edge (like bioluminescent trees that replace electric streetlights); or process re-design (algorithms based on ant behaviour that solve utilisation problems in airfreight logistics).

 Success Story